hayesdev/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt stores paswords securely by hashing them

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt uses time complexity to rehash passwords 2^n times and make it harder to create rainbow tables
 - [ ] What are the three parts of the JSON Web Token?

 ## Minimum Viable Product